Webster

 George said, “Dear, now don’t you worry.”

-As he poked around the big old house.
+As he poked around the house.

 “Don’t you fret, and don’t you worry,